 Conflict and Dispute Resolution

-To be admitted students must have 60 credit hours, have a 3.00 GPA, and submit a personal statement explaining their reasons for seeking the certificate and how the program will meet their professional goals.
+To be admitted students must have completed at least 30 hours and have a minimum GPA of 3.00.
 Meeting the minimum application requirements does not guarantee admission to the certificate.

-- Complete 1 credit hour of internship experience that directly relates to conflict and its application in professional settings.
-Students must have completed COM 511 and COM 521 or 6 credit hours of equivalent conflict courses before enrolling in the internship.
-In most instances, certificate students will enroll in COM 495, Communication Internship, to fulfill the internship requirement.
+- One hour of internship experience that directly relates to conflict and its application in professional settings.
+Students must have completed COM 311 and either COM 511 or COM 521 or equivalent conflict courses before enrolling in the internship.
+In most instances, certificate students will enroll in COM 494, Conflict Internship, to fulfill the internship requirement.
 Other internship courses may be substituted with approval of the certificate advisor.

-- Complete 6 hours of elective credits.
+- Six hours of elective credits with advisor approval.
 The intent of these electives is to allow students to focus on conflict processes that are specific to their professional interest area.
-Courses in the 6 hour elective requirement allow a more discipline specific focus than is found in the core and may include COM 397, Special Topics in Conflict, or other courses selected in consultation with the certificate advisor.
+Courses in the 6 hour elective requirement allow a more discipline specific focus than is found in the core.